 If possible, avoid landing on Maui between 3 and 6pm, when the working stiffs on Maui are "pau work" (finished with work) and a major traffic jam occurs at the first intersection getting out of the airport.

 Agricultural Screening at the Airports -- When you leave, baggage and passengers bound for the mainland must be screened by agricultural officials.
 Officials will confiscate local produce, like avocados, bananas, and mangoes, in the name of fruit-fly control.
 Pineapples, coconuts, and papayas inspected and certified for export; boxed flowers; leis without seeds; and processed foods (macadamia nuts, coffee, jams, dried fruit, and the like) will pass.
+You'll need to pack jams or honey in checked bags if they exceed 3 ounces, or wait to buy them at a post-security gift shop.

 If you must go through Honolulu, you will need to get an interisland flight to Maui.
 Since the September 11, 2001, terrorist attacks the major interisland carriers have cut way back on the number of interisland flights.
 The airlines warn you to show up at least 90 minutes before your flight, and believe me, with all the security inspections, you will need all 90 minutes to catch your flight.